-- Possession, consumption or furnishing of alcoholic beverages or illegal drugs. - · Possession of fireworks or any type of explosives. - Possession of firearms or any other devices considered weapons by school officials. - Malicious damage or destruction of property belonging to the College or to a member of, or visitor to, the College.
+- Possession, consumption or furnishing of alcoholic beverages or illegal drugs. - Possession of fireworks or any type of explosives. - Possession of firearms or any other devices considered weapons by school officials. - Malicious damage or destruction of property belonging to the College or to a member of, or visitor to, the College. - Possession, use, or charging of hoverboards, Swagways, or similar devices.

-Due to State Fire Marshall procedures for state buildings, the State Board of Technical and Adult Education and SGTC have developed a NO SMOKING policy for all school classrooms, buildings, state vehicles, and student dormitories.
+Due to State Fire Marshall procedures for state buildings, the State Board of the Technical College System of Georgia and SGTC have developed a NO SMOKING policy for all school classrooms, buildings, state vehicles, and student dormitories.